YueChenkkk/CSN-SAPR/README.md

 # Introduction
   This is the source code of the paper *A Neural-network-based Approach to Identifying Speakers in Novels* presented on Interspeech 2021.
+It demonstrates the method to detect the speaker of the utterances in the novel given a fix range of contexts.

 # Usage
   Training: sh run_train.sh